 Renewals are currently being processed within 2-3 business days of receipt, and the new expiration date is displayed on this website immediately upon processing.
 Please allow 3-5 days after processing for your printed license to arrive in the mail.

 To check a license for the current expiration date by entering the license number, you may click here.
-If it displays a 2017 expiration date, it has been renewed for 2017.
-If the message "License Not Found" is displayed, the license has not been renewed or may not be valid due to another issue.
+If it displays a 2018 expiration date, it has not yet been renewed for 2019.
+If the message "License Not Found" is displayed, the license has not been renewed for 2018 or may not be valid due to another issue.

 General Statutes 87-22 provides in part "...All licenses expire on the last day of December in each year following their issuance or renewal."
 Contrary to popular belief, there is NO GRACE PERIOD following the expiration of a license, and all activities that require a license (bidding, contracting, supervising, installing, etc.) must cease until the license is renewed.